 During our six-week Write to the End of Your Novel course, the second of our three ‘foundation’ courses, Anna Davis sets a number of writing tasks which are designed to get students thinking about different elements of the writing process.
-In week four the topic in question is suspense.
+In week four the topic in question is how to write suspense.

 Anna gives students three prompts, and allows them 800 words to write a suspenseful piece.
 The prompt which students are always particularly drawn to is this one: ‘A woman, alone in the house, gets up in the middle of the night and spies, through the window, a man in her back garden’.
 The results are always intriguing, and we thought we’d share with you two attempts from the last course.